julianpoy/recipesage-docs/docs/tutorials/shopping-lists/usage.md

 ---
 title: Usage and Options
+description: Use RecipeSage shopping lists with smart grouping, sorting, and printing options.
+Check off items and organize your groceries efficiently.
 ---

 This page will cover using the shopping list (other than [📖 creating items](./create.md)).
 This includes checking off items, as well as smart grouping options.